ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

 environment to be deployed into.
 The disadvantage is that any configuration change requires a new build and deployment.

-Built Time configuration application all but forces one to store configuration along with the code.
+Built time configured application all but forces one to store configuration along with the code.

 ### Runtime